Alicia Hart, Photo Editor

 How do you decide on what makes an interesting photograph or photographic project?

 Projects or images that excite me tend to be those where the photographer made an observation about the everyday and made something normal the hero.
 I love speaking with photographers who have spent years photographing projects.
 A fine example of this is 'Imperial Courts' by Dana Lixenberg.
 I recently worked with an amazing photographer called Tom Sloan who had the most energetic approach to engaging youth for the Mayor of London campaign.
 His personal and commercial work has a running theme of exploring youth.

 As regards the photographer's statement, what are the most important things for you to know about the work?
 When it comes to showing their work outside of University, have you any tips on how graduates should prepare their work and the supporting material that accompanies it?

-In the commercial work a work statement is not important, but the photographer being able to talk about and excite the person looking at the work is.
+In the commercial world a work statement is not important, but the photographer being able to talk to and excite the person looking at the work is.
 One of my frustrations is that Universities do not see this as an important element.
 Most great photographers let their work down by not being able to speak with confidence or passion.
 Trying to use clever language to explain work is likely to confuse the viewer in the commercial field.
 Keep it simple and adapt to your audience.

 In your view, what are the kind of qualities that completing a degree course in photography should endow an individual with?
 Aside from specifically technical skills, what is the difference that having a demographic of emerging photography graduates makes in the world?